iotexproject/iotex-bootstrap/README.md

 Same as [Join MainNet](#mainnet) step 3.
 Also make sure you update all db paths in config.yaml to correct location if you don't put them under `/var/data/`

-4. (Optional) Start from a snapshot
+4. Start from a snapshot

 Same as [Join MainNet](#mainnet) step 4